 General.
 The following table and graphs provide information required under the SEC's "pay versus performance" rules over the last three years.
-The graphs below show the relationship of "compensation actually paid" to our principal executive officer (of which there were two in 2020) and other named executives in 2020, 2021 and 2022 to (1) the Company's TSR and the TSR of the S&P U.S. BMI Banks - Southeast Region Index, (2) the Company's net income and (3) the Company's diluted EPS, and compare the Company's TSR to the TSR of the S&P U.S. BMI Banks - Southeast Region Index (see note 4 to the table below for information about this index).
-As required under SEC rules, "compensation actually paid" reflects adjustments to vested and unvested equity awards during the applicable years in the table based on year-end stock prices and accounting valuation assumptions; it does not reflect the actual amount or actual average amount, as applicable, of compensation earned by or paid to our principal executive officer or our other NEOs for the applicable year.
-For a comprehensive discussion of our executive compensation program, including its objectives and design and the decisions that the compensation committee made in 2022 with respect to the compensation of our named executive officers, please refer to the Compensation Discussion & Analysis section.
+The graphs below show the relationship of "compensation actually paid" to our principal executive officer (of which there were two in 2020) and other named executives in 2020, 2021 and 2022 to (1) the Company's TSR and the TSR of the S&P U.S. BMI Banks - Southeast Region Index, (2) the Company's net income and (3) the Company's diluted EPS, and compare the Company's TSR to the TSR of the S&P U.S. BMI Banks - Southeast Region Index, (2) the Compensation actually paid" reflects adjustments to vested and unvested equity awards during the applicable years in the table based on year-end stock prices and accounting valuation assumptions; it does not reflect the actual amount or actual average amount, as applicable, of compensation earned by or paid to our principal executive officer or our other NEOs for the applicable year.
+For a comprehensive discussion of our executive compensation program, including its objectives and design and the decisions that the compensation Discussion & Analysis section.
 For a discussion of compensation for 2021 and 2020 included in the table below, please see the Compensation Discussion & Analysis section of the proxy statement reporting our NEOs' compensation for the applicable fiscal year.